fruafr/docker-alpine/README.md

 # Base Alpine distributions

-These containers are built from Alpine base with the proper apk sources (normal or archive).
+These containers are built from Alpine base with active apk sources (normal or archive).
 No additional package is installed.

 The Dockerfiles are available in the [fruafr/docker-alpine Github repository](https://github.com/fruafr/docker-alpine)